-Enjoying The Journey & Feeling Good About It
+Enjoying The Journey and Feeling Good About It

 Feel Good Productivity by Ali Abdaal (summary)